data301-2020-winter1/course-project-group_6013/analysis/M2task5submission.md

 #**Youtube analytics - our path to internet fame**
 ---
-## Durvan - Research question 1 - Does the yield of likes/dislikes per view on youtube differ between trending video categories across countries?
+## Research question 1 - Does the yield of likes/dislikes per view on youtube differ between trending video categories across countries?

 To answer this research question a new column (likes/view) was computed and used to make a bar plot with all of the countries in this analysis in the y axis: